DIRECTOR: Jason Flemyng

 The thing that really caught my eye with Eat Locals was the poster.
 I love the use of the fork which is also a metaphor for vampire fangs.
 Just looking at the poster while never seeing the actual trailer for the movie.
 I got a very 'They're Watching' type of vibe from the poster.
 I was actually expecting some Eastern European vampire horror comedy.
 That's how similar I thought the poster was for this film.
 The only difference here is that I enjoyed Eat Locals a lot more than They're Watching.

 First things first.
 What Eat Locals gets right is that this film feels pretty original when it comes to its concept.
-Gone are the gun-totting, leather-glad wearing vampires.
+Gone are the gun-totting, leather-clad wearing vampires.
 You won't find any shimmering vampires in sunlight.
 Hell, Eat Locals isn't even really that dark.
 So don't go in expecting some primeval type of blood-sucker.
 What we have is a group of vampires who are living out their days, watching over their own designated districts.
 They meet up every hundred years or so during troubled times to discuss tactics.
 They feel very classy.

 While this movie is dialogue heavy at the beginning.
 It's them introducing us to this group of vampires and a way to reveal that they require a new replacement.
 One of the eight has secretly been eating children to feed and curb his hunger.
 This is very much against the vampire rules.
 So they need to initiate a human into the vamp clan by all agreeing and turning him into a creature of the night.
 I enjoyed watching these eight different vamps bicker and argue.
 It was a lot of personality clashing that gave this film a very heavy dose of comedy.
 For me, the dynamic is what made this film so enjoyable.
 The banter is the highlight.

 As the movie makes its way into its second act.
 Eat Locals turns from a witty vampire tale into Dog Soldiers with Vampires.
-Only this time around the army are the villains and we are on the side of the vampires.
+Only this time around the army are the villains, and we are on the side of the vampires.
 A rural farmhouse where soldiers descend on a group of blood-suckers.
 This is where the movie ramps up the action and gore.
-We get some pretty low-key action set-pieces but for me, I found that while the film was still fun, I much preferred the dialogue heavy scenes as it gave us a chance to really revel in the ins and outs of centuries old vampires.
+We get some pretty low-key action set-pieces, but for me, I found that while the film was still fun, I much preferred the dialogue-heavy scenes as it gave us a chance to really revel in the ins and outs of centuries-old vampires.

-Where Eat Locals goes wrong for me is that the movie builds and ramps up the action but as we get towards the third act of the film, it sort of loses steam.
+Where Eat Locals goes wrong for me is that the story builds and ramps up the action, but as we get towards the third act of the film, it sort of loses steam.
 While both sides are dodging bullets, it sort of just spirals out of control and I stopped caring.
 A lot of the characters that I had come to enjoy here are killed off.
 Most of these characters aren't even given a decent send off either.
 It feels like the third act was extremely rushed.
-It felt like they didn't know what to do with the ending so they decided a body count was the best measure.
+It felt like they didn't know what to do with the ending, so they decided a body count was the best measure.

 We also have one or two subplots that aren't really fleshed out or seen through to completion which is a disappointment.
 There is a reveal in the second act that Ruth Jones and Dexter Fletcher who own the farmhouse may actually be serial killers.
-We get a fridge full of body parts and that's about it.
+We get a fridge full of body parts, and that's about it.
 We see Dexter Fletcher's character start butchering people alongside all the vampires and suddenly his character is killed off.
 We don't get much of a resolution here.
 It comes back to the story and script not being very tidy and polished.

 DEATH TOLL: 30 (Estimated)